Dawsey History, Family Crest & Coats of Arms

 The surname Dawsey was first found in Wiltshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Dawsey family
+Early History of the Dawsey family

 This web page shows only a small excerpt of our Dawsey research.
 Another 59 words (4 lines of text) are included under the topic Early Dawsey History in all our PDF Extended History products and printed products wherever possible.